Hospitality and Catering

 We are very lucky to have two Hospitality teachers at Aldersley High School.
 This allows us to ensure that every pupil in KS3 has access to lessons for a whole term in Years 7 and 8.
 We are a very popular option subject and every year our KS4 cohort grows phenomenally.
 We believe that this is due to our passionate department and our commitment to ensuring that our pupils gain a wealth of practical experiences which are not only fun, but are challenging too.

 Our department plays an active role in life at Aldersley High.
 We provide a P7 Cooking Club run by Mrs House, which is very well attended and often has a waiting list for places!
 Miss Bloor also runs a KS4 Masterclass with the vision of upskilling Hospitality students to achieve the most professional practical outcomes.
 We regularly host charity events such as Macmillan Coffee Morning, with all of our goodies prepared by our pupils.

 We are committed to ensuring that our students have lots of opportunities to participate in enrichment activities, and over the last three years we have seen Year 10 pupils in the Final of the UCB Young Chef of the Year competition and this year we have a Year 11 pupil in the final of the Tefal Keen Young Cook competition.
 We also participate every year in a Wolverhampton School’s Bake Off and in 2018 gained both 1st and 3rd place!

 We also encourage our students to think carefully about a career in Hospitality and Catering as it is one of the world’s largest employers, and so we have close links with University College Birmingham and have also participated in trips to Wolverhampton College, the BBC Good Food Show and even been out for Afternoon Tea at a local café.

 Miss S. Bloor

-Head of Food and Hospitality
+Head of Hospitality and Catering

 Miss Bloor is Head of Food and Hospitality at Aldersley High School